 The Fearless resource may also be helpful to parents and families

-Our Designated Safeguarding Lead is Mrs R Dean (headteacher).
-Our deputy Designated Safeguarding Lead is Mrs M Walker (Deputy headteacher).
+Our Designated Safeguarding Lead is Mrs R Dean (Headteacher).
+Our Deputy Designated Safeguarding Lead is Mrs R Battersby (Deputy Headteacher).

 Click here for a link to the government’s Tackling Child Abuse campaign.